skim3516/skim3516/README.md

+Hello there!
+Nice to meet you.

-- 👋 Hi, I’m Sarah Kim
+- 👋 My name is Sarah Kim.
-- 👀 I’m interested in front-end-development
-- 🌱 I’m currently learning CS fundamentals and front-end web development
+- 🌱 I’m currently learning CS fundamentals and front-end web development.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- 💌 Connect with me on twitter!

 <!---
 skim3516/skim3516 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.